adolfo-trocoli/business-management/README.md

 	quit # same as exit
 	q # same as exit

+## Configuration
+- Program reads it's configuration from a configuration text file.
+The location of this file can be specified through the first command line argument while calling the program.
+- Default location for configuration file is "./.config".
+- Configuration parameters can be specified by a "config_param=config_value" pair in a new line.
+- Default location for database files are /database/employee_file.txt and /database/department_file.txt
+- Default location for help files is under /help directory.
+Main help file is called help.txt, and the names of the command help files are like: command_help.txt

 ## Room for Improvement
 - Output parsing responsibility should be moved from Controller class to a new one.